syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 root@test-qb-to-ceph:~#
 ```

-#### 3. Copy over your data from old partitions to new
+#### 3. Copy over your data

-You can use rsync to do it very simple
+You can use rsync to do it very simple to copy your data from old QB partitions into new Ceph partitions

 ```shell
 root@test-qb-to-ceph:~# rsync -avh /home/www/ /opt/web/